harshnative/easySQLite/README.md

-# Easy File Operations Module
+# Easy SQLite Module

-This module to used to quickly add file operations functionality like copying , moving , deleting , various os file operation function to your module
+This module is handle the database related operations with ease

+Also provides encryption to the data base

 # Currently under development